akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 142: Friday July 16, 2021

+**Pomodoros Completed**: 8

+**Today's Progress**: Starting Twenty-One project and finishing most of the basic game structure.

+**My Feelings**: Happy with my progress today, though I made a late start of things.
+I like it when I get some momentum going on a project because then I'm less anxious about filling my quota.
+Work moves quickly.

 ### Day 141: Thursday July 15, 2021

 **Pomodoros Completed**: 0